 His development could go a long way toward helping them dig themselves out after finishing last in the NFC North at 3-13.
 It would also mean the Bears wouldn’t have to use another high draft pick on a potential top receiver — or go after one in a trade or free agency.

-With his size and speed, the Bears envisioned the 6-foot-3, 216-pound White forming a dominant tandem with Jeffery when they drafted him.
+With his size and athleticism, the Bears envisioned the 6-foot-3 White forming a dynamic tandem with Alshon Jeffery.
+But that never happened.